-As of December 31, 2009, EyeWonder's cash and cash equivalents were \$2.2 million, as compared to \$2.1 million at December 31, 2008.
+As of December 31, 2008, EyeWonder's cash and cash equivalents were \$2.1 million, as compared to \$1.3 million at December 31, 2007.
+As of September 30, 2009, EyeWonder's cash and cash equivalents were \$2.5 million.
 EyeWonder's cash and cash equivalents are highly liquid investments with original maturities of 90 days or less at date of issuance and consist of time deposits and investments in money market funds with commercial banks and financial institutions.

 Operating activities.
-Cash provided by/(used in) operating activities primarily consists of net income adjusted for certain non-cash items including depreciation, non-cash interest, stock-based compensation, and the effect of changes in working capital.
+Cash provided/(used) by operating activities primarily consists of net income adjusted for certain non-cash items including depreciation, non-cash interest, stock-based compensation, and the effect of changes in working capital.
 The rapid expansion of our operations in existing and new markets has increased our working capital requirements and the majority of this increase in costs is in personnel cost needed to support our growth.
 This has increased EyeWonder's working capital requirements and had a negative effect on cash flow provided by operating activities.
-Net cash provided by operating activities for the year ended December 31, 2009 was \$0.6 million compared to net cash used in operating activities of \$3.5 million for the year ended December 31, 2008.
-The increase in net cash from operating activities reflects increases in net income adjusted for non-cash items and changes in accrued liabilities.
-Net cash used by operating activities for the year ended December 31, 2007 was \$1.7 million and was used primarily by EyeWonder's net income, and an increase in trade receivables reflecting higher revenues.
+Net cash used by operating activities for the years ended December 31, 2008 and 2007 was \$3.5 million and \$1.7 million, respectively and was used primarily by EyeWonder's net income (loss), an increase in trade receivables reflecting higher revenues.
 The increase in net cash used by operating activities was primarily due to a decrease in net income and an increase in accounts receivables.
+Net cash used in operating activities for the year ended December 31, 2006 was \$0.5 million, reflecting net income adjusted for non-cash items being offset by a significant increase in trade receivables.
+Net cash provided/(used) by operating activities in the nine months ended September 30, 2009 and September 30, 2008 was \$0.9 million and (\$3.4 million), respectively, reflecting net income adjusted for non-cash items and changes in working capital.

 Investing activities.
-Net cash used in investing activities in the years ended December 31, 2009, 2008 and 2007 was \$1.4 million, \$1.6 million and \$0.7 million, respectively.
-Investing activities consisted primarily of the purchase of marketable securities, acquisition costs from the purchase of Vendi, restricted cash and capital expenditures.
+Net cash used in investing activities in the years ended December 31, 2008 and 2007 was \$1.4 million and \$0.7 million, respectively.
+Investing activities consisted primarily of the purchase of marketable securities and capital expenditures.
 Capital expenditures are generally comprised of computer hardware, software, and leasehold improvements for EyeWonder's facilities.
+Net cash used by investing activities in 2006 was \$0.4 million.
 EyeWonder's capital expenditures were approximately \$1.0 million in 2009, and EyeWonder expects to invest similar amounts in 2010.
+Net cash used in investing activities in the nine months ended September 30, 2009 and 2008 was \$1.0 million and \$1.2 million, respectively, which consisted primarily of capital expenditures, purchases of marketable securities, and the Company's acquisition of Vendi Interactive.

 Financing activities.
-Net cash provided by financing activities for the year ended December 31, 2009 was \$0.8 million, primarily attributable to issuance of notes payable from a related party and issuance of common stock.
-Net cash provided by financing activities for the year ended December 31, 2008 was \$5.9 million due primarily to a May 2008 financing where EyeWonder sold Series C preferred stock to new investors for total consideration of \$5.0 million.
-Net cash provided by financing activities for the year ended December 31, 2007 was \$3.6 million, generated by borrowings on term debt and the issuance of preferred stock.
+Net cash provided by financing activities for the year ended December 31, 2008 was \$5.6 million, primarily attributable to a May 2008 financing where EyeWonder sold Series C preferred stock to new investors for total consideration of \$5.0 million.
+Net cash provided by financing activities for the years ended December 31, 2007 and 2006 and for the nine months ended September 30, 2009 was \$3.6 million, \$0.6 million and \$0.5 million, respectively, generated by borrowings on term debt, and the issuance of preferred stock.